 Earn 3 US credits and enjoy UL’s award-winning campus and student experience.
 Choose from 10 exciting classes designed to combine academic learning and cultural experience.

-The programme includes three guided excursions to the very best of Ireland’s attractions; the Cliffs of Moher, Blarney Castle, Bunratty Castle and Folk Park, and Dublin city.
+The programme includes guided excursions to the very best of Ireland’s attractions, which may include places like the Cliffs of Moher, Blarney Castle, Bunratty Castle and Folk Park, and Dublin city.

 UL offers a whirlwind of a summer; the perfect blend of academia and adventure on one of Ireland’s most beautiful campuses.